airflow-helm/charts/charts/airflow/README.md

 ## Docs (Database) - DB Initialization

-If the value `scheduler.initdb` is set to `true` (this is the default), the airflow-scheduler container will run `airflow initdb` as part of its startup script.
+If the value `scheduler.initdb` is set to `true` (this is the default), the airflow-scheduler container will run `airflow upgradedb || airflow db upgrade` as part of its startup script.

-If the value `scheduler.preinitdb` is set to `true`, then we ALSO RUN `airflow initdb` in an init-container (retrying 5 times).
+If the value `scheduler.preinitdb` is set to `true`, then we ALSO RUN `airflow upgradedb || airflow db upgrade` in an init-container (retrying 5 times).
-This is unusually NOT necessary unless your synced DAGs include custom database hooks that prevent `airflow initdb` from running.
+This is unusually NOT necessary unless your synced DAGs include custom database hooks that prevent `airflow upgradedb || airflow db upgrade` from running.

 ## Docs (Database) - Passwords